Magnificence in the Abyss

 At the time, this blew me away!
 There it was, our intergalactic neighbor, and I had collected the photons from an area of the sky that looked absolutely empty to my eyes.
 I couldn't believe that I could see the galaxy so clearly.

 But I also had to get rid of so much information in order to hide the sensor noise and light pollution.
-The image is downright horrible compared to my latest integration with the same total exposure time (seen in this post's header and second in the gallery), and they were taken with only one session between them.
+The image is downright horrible compared to my latest integration (seen in this post's header and second in the gallery), and they were taken with only one session between them.

 And, let's be honest...
 Even my best Andromeda exposure isn't that good compared to work done by more experienced people with similar gear, but I'll get there one day!